photo of Pont de l'Arche next to the Eure river

 The Salle d'Armes, former Hôtel Dieu

-Let’s stop off at the former Hôtel-Dieu, dating back to the 13th century, a hospital that cared for the poor and sick.
+Let’s stop off at the former Hôtel-Dieu, dating from the 13th century, a hospital that cared for the poor and sick.
 All that remains today is a large vaulted cellar.
 It is said that an underground passage led to the other side of the river, but this is now blocked.
 A secret passage?
 The mystery remains, as does the history of this room, which is said to have housed weapons.
-Formerly a cellar and then a salt warehouse, this fascinating place now hosts exhibitions and concerts.
+Formerly a cellar and then a salt warehouse, this fascinating site now hosts exhibitions and concerts.

 PDA-8.mp3Circuit de PDA - Etape 8